alextselegidis/questionful/README.md

 Questionrrr makes creating online questionnaires a breeze.

-1. Download the project
+1. Download the app
-2. Execute `npm install`
+2. Setup with `npm install`
-2. Add your questions into questionrrr.json
+2. Add your questions to `questionrrr.json`
-3. Execute `npm run build`
+3. Build with `npm run build`

-Your questionnaire is available into the build directory.
+Your questionnaire is available in the `build` directory.

-Just serve it online :)
+Serve it online! 😊